-Welcome to my monthly review of the most important updates in regulations of medical devices in Russia and the Eurasian countries.
+Welcome to my monthly review of regulation changes regarding medical devices in Russia and the Eurasian region.

 - Eurasian transition in less than a month

 In less than a month the transition period will end and the complete switch to the Eurasian medical device regulations will come into effect.
 Applications for registration of medical devices under national requirements for Russia, Belarus and Kazakhstan will be closed.
 From 1 January 2022 all medical devices must be registered solely according to the laws of the Eurasian Economic Union (EAEU).

 After the five-year transition period, very limited practical experience of working under the new requirements has been acquired:As of November 2021, the Eurasian Commission (EEC) listed seven approved medical devices on its official register, and more than 30 applications are currently under review by the Eurasian member states.

 It should be recalled that Eurasian Regulation #142 (link in Russian) dated September 2019, Eurasian Regulation #20 (link in Russian) dated 21 October 2021 and Russian Regulation #2081 (link in Russian) dated July 2021 established the following requirements for this transition:

 -Submissions for registration and expertise of medical devices (according to national procedure in Russia, Belarus, Kazakhstan and Kyrgyzstan) are permitted until 31 December 2021.